hardora/hardora/README.md

 Hardora Oracle

 ## Introduction
 The Hardora Oracle is a decentralized mobile-first hardware compute-enabled oracle for off-chain data computation, such as verifiable true random number generation.
-The emphasis is on a decentralized, hardware-based, and mobile-first oracle for any DApps on the Hedera Workchain to access offchain data.
+The emphasis is on a decentralized, hardware-based, and mobile-first oracle for any DApps on the Hedera network to access offchain data.

 ## Problems with Existing ORACLES
 The following issues were identified with current oracles: